Zawadidone/Native-code/assembly/README.md

 |19|VIF|Virtual Interrupt Flag|Virtual image of IF|
 |20|VIP|Virtual Interrupt Pending flag|Set if an interrupt is pending|
 |21|ID|Identification Flag|Support for CPUID instruction if can be set|

-**Instruction Pointer (EIP)**

-The IP register contains the address of the next instruction to be executed if no branching is done.
-IP can only be read through the stack after a `call` instruction.

-**Memory**

-The x86 architecture is little-endian, meaning that multi-byte values are written least significant byte first.
-(This refers only to the ordering of the bytes, not to the bits.)

 ## Assembler instructions